This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Getting pet health insurance when your dog is young is the best way to plan for health problems throughout their life.
 Signing your young dog up now also reduces the overall cost of their emergency care in the long run (because there are fewer pre-existing conditions, if any).

 Having active pet insurance before a diagnosis can help minimize unexpected expenses for emergency surgery and a host of other pet health expenses.
 And a policy may not be as expensive as you think.
 However, you must have a current pet insurance policy prior to diagnosis and be outside any waiting periods for the condition to be covered.

 Reputable pet insurance companies can help offset your pet’s unexpected health expenses.
-Our experts review top providers in our regularly updated pet insurance reviews.

 Our number two pick for best pet insurance, Healthy Paws, has this customer’s testimonial about her experience with her lab, Jude, who required emergency gastrointestinal blockage surgery after swallowing the squeaker from its squeaky toy.

 Pet: Jude, 18-month-old Lab